A Weekend with Asyncio

 The asyncio library provides

-concurrent programming in the style of Go, Clojure’s core.async
+concurrent programming in the style of Go, Clojure’s core.async library, or

 more traditional libraries like Twisted.
 Asyncio offers a programming paradigm